When Criminal Charges Could Put Your Immigration Status at Risk

 You can review Section 1227 of the Immigration and Nationality Act to see how criminal charges can lead to deportation, but remember: just being charged is not the same as being convicted.
 And that’s where an experienced defense attorney can make all the difference.

-Defense Strategies That Protect More Than Just Your Present
+Defense Strategies That Protect Your Future (Beyond the Courtroom)

 If you’ve been charged with a crime and you’re not a U.S. citizen, it’s essential to: